MicrosoftDocs/dynamics365smb-docs/business-central/SRB/setup/contract-types.md

 ## Harmonized billing

-The **Harmonized Billing Customer Contracts** indicator controls whether you bill the contract elements of customer contracts on a common due date.
-If it is set, you can edit the corresponding fields in the **Harmonized Billing** group in the **Shipping and Billing** FastTab of the **Customer Contracts Card** page.
-If the field is reset, the fields on the affected customer contracts also reset and disabled upon request.
+The **Harmonized Billing Customer Contracts** field controls whether you bill the contract elements of customer contracts on a common due date.
+If it's selected, you can edit the corresponding fields in the **Harmonized Billing** group in the **Shipping and Billing** FastTab of the **Customer Contracts Card** page.
+If the field is reset, the fields on the customer contracts also reset and can be disabled upon request.
 To learn more, go to [Harmonized billing](../working-with-contracts/customer-contracts.md#harmonized-billing).

 ## Default without contract deferrals

 Use the **Default Without Contract Deferrals** field to define the default value for the corresponding field in the contract.
 This makes it easier to create contracts and reduces handling errors.
-When you slect the contract type, the value is copied to the field in the contract.
-You can change the value manually, if necessary.
+When you select the contract type, the value is copied to the field in the contract.
+You can change the value manually, if needed.

 ## See also